The World's Smallest Pasta Shapes

 5.)
 Puntine

-Designed to remind you of little fruit seeds, this tiny pasta shape is normally used to add body to broths and consommés.
+Designed to remind you of little fruit seeds, this tiny pasta shape is usually used to add body to broths and consommés.

 Puntine pasta shape.